 Olanrewaju

-In the vibrant heart of Lagos, Nigeria, Lawal Habib Olanrewaju has emerged as a prominent figure in contemporary visual art.
-His artistic journey began in childhood, sparked by a fascination with poster colors and colored pencils.
-This early passion led him to Yaba College of Technology, where he honed his skills across various disciplines, ultimately earning a Higher Diploma in Painting.
+Lawal Habib Olanrewaju is a contemporary visual artist based in Lagos, Nigeria, whose vivid and emotionally resonant paintings reflect the energetic rhythm of urban life.
+His artistic journey began in early childhood, sparked by an intuitive fascination with poster colors and colored pencils, which eventually led him to study at Yaba College of Technology, where he earned a Higher National Diploma in Painting.

 FROM OUR BLOGUE